Плоскоклітинна карцинома ротоглотки

 (See also Overview of Head and Neck Tumors.)

-In the US in 2020, there were an expected > 18,000 new cases of oropharyngeal cancer (1).
+In the United States in 2024, there were an expected > 21,000 new cases of oropharyngeal cancer (1).
 Although the incidence of oropharyngeal cancer is increasing, its cure rates are also improving.
-The male:female ratio is > 2.7:1.
+The male:female ratio is > 2:1 (2).

-HPV type 16 causes 60% of oropharyngeal cancers, and patients have become younger (median age 57 years, and bimodal peaks at 30 years and 55 years) as HPV infection has emerged as an etiology.
+HPV type 16 accounts for the majority of HPV-positive oropharyngeal cancers (3), and patients have become younger as HPV infection has emerged as a more prevalent etiology (4).
 The number of sex partners and frequency of oral sex are important risk factors.
 The risk of developing oropharyngeal cancer is 16 times higher in HPV-positive patients.
 In Europe and North America, HPV infection accounts for about 70 to 80% of oropharyngeal cancers.

-As with most head and neck cancers, non-HPV related oropharyngeal cancer is more common among older men, with a median age of 61.
+As with most head and neck cancers, non-HPV related oropharyngeal cancer is more common among older males, with a median age of 61 years.
 Tobacco and alcohol remain important risk factors for oropharyngeal cancer.
 Patients who smoke more than 1.5 packs/day have about a 3-fold increased risk of cancer, and patients who drink 4 or more drinks/day have about a 7-fold increased risk.
 People who both drink and smoke heavily have 30 times the risk of developing oropharyngeal cancer.

 Symptoms and Signs of Oropharyngeal Squamous Cell Carcinoma